Sukankrishnan/21Days21Tips/#day4 (Understand_TypeOfAPIs).md

 Understand what type of API used in the system.

-When working with APIs, knowing the type of request your API supports is important for building efficient and scalable systems.
+When working with APIs, knowing the type of API supports is important for building efficient and scalable systems.

 Here are some of the most commonly API types:
 1) **REST** - Uses HTTP (Application layer protocol) that are sent as human readable texts to access resources through dedicated endpoints.
 Ideal for web based applications.